Blog

 7. Before disclosing on the OIG Self-Disclosure Portal, you should screen all current employees and contractors against the LEIE, to ensure no one else was missed.

-Dealing with the OIG After an Exclusion Match
+Working with the OIG After an Exclusion Match

 The OIG Self-Disclosure Protocol